Top 10 Franchises that Resonated with an Unintended Target Audience

 It helped break gender barriers.
 Boys liking girl stuff is a GREAT change.

 Isn't that a good thing though?
-Like it was intended for little girls, but it's so good, that grown men can like it.
+It was intended for little girls, but it's so good that grown men can like it.

 This show was made for little girls.
 Grown men like it more than little girls.

-5 Paw Patrol PAW Patrol is an Canadian animated television series created by Keith Chapman.
-It is produced by Spin Master Entertainment with animation provided by Guru Studio.
-In Canada, the series is primarily broadcast on TVOKids, which first ran previews of the show in August 2013.
-The series first aired on Nickelodeon ...read more.
+PAW Patrol is a Canadian animated television series created by Keith Chapman.
+It is produced by Spin Master Entertainment, with animation provided by Guru Studio.
+In Canada, the show is primarily broadcast on TVOKids, which aired preview episodes in August 2013 before its official launch.... read more

 Adult and teenage furries watch this show, but the target audience is still mainly toddlers.